Sasha-Aliabina/test-BEM/README.md

 # test
-Example of writing markup using BEM's methodology and coding on javascript.
+Example of writing markup using BEM's methodology.